 The Temperance Street Tavern is a real place!
 In Oakville, Ontario there is a pub Derek frequented called The Niblick a few blocks away from where he lived while writing the book.
 He was a bit of a regular there and did some editing of the novel over a few beers while sitting in the very seat Brian is; the poster of Lord Kitchener is not there, however.

 Glenrio, where is that?

 Glenrio is exactly where Professor Thompson said.
 It is in the Mojave Desert off of Interstate 40, Exit 0.
 Yes - Exit Zero!
 When Author Derek McDonald was there in 2009, while touring Route 66, there were 7 remaining buildings in various states of decay, one of which was the hotel mentioned in the novel; and Yes!
 The Grapes of Wrath was filmed there!

 Hartfordshire Towers and Devonian Heights, are they real?

 Yes!
-But they are not called that anymore.
+But one is not called that anymore.
 'The Hartfordshire' is the original name of the apartment towers Derek lived in while writing the book.
 By the time of writing, they were called 'The Whiteoaks Court Suites,' but if you look carefully at some of the more remote entrances to the block you will still see 'Hartfordshire' painted on the old glass.
-'Devonian Heights' does not exist as an apartment building, but a fountain, pond and small urban park called 'Devonian Square' on the Ryerson University campus at the intersection of Gould Street and Victoria Stree in Toronto, the university Derek graduated from in 2012.
+'Devonian Heights' does not exist as an apartment building, but a fountain, pond and small urban park called 'Devonian Square' on the Ryerson University campus at the intersection of Gould Street and Victoria Street in Toronto, the university Derek graduated from in 2012.

 Is there a Bakerton and where is it?